return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/mellanox/mlx4/fw_qos_h.rst

     :param u8 port:
         Physical port number.

-    :param u16 \*availible_vpp:
+    :param u16 \*available_vpp:
-        Pointer to variable where number of availible VPPs is stored
+        Pointer to variable where number of available VPPs is stored

     :param u8 \*vpp_p_up:
         Distribution of VPPs to priorities is stored in this array